Linear-time calculation of the expected sum of edge lengths in random projective linearizations of trees: Maxima and minima

 \end{lemma} \begin{proof} We can construct an $n$-vertex optimal tree using optimal subtrees.
 We can obtain the right hand side of Equation \ref{eq:optimal_rooted_trees} using the recurrence in Equation \ref{eq:ExpeDProj:recurrence}.
 An optimal $n$-vertex tree is one whose cost value is optimal among all optimal $n$-vertex trees whose root has fixed degree $\Rdegree\in\{1,\cdots,n-1\}$.
-Given a fixed root degree $\Rdegree$ such that $1\le \Rdegree\le n-1$, an optimal $n$-vertex rooted tree can be built by constructing an optimal $(n-1)$-vertex forest of $d$ rooted trees, each of size $\Nvert{i}$ and optimal among the $\Nvert{i}$-vertex trees.
+Given a fixed root degree $\Rdegree$ such that $1\le \Rdegree\le n-1$, an optimal $n$-vertex rooted tree can be built by constructing an optimal $(n-1)$-vertex forest of $\Rdegree$ rooted trees, each of size $\Nvert{i}$ vertices and optimal among the $\Nvert{i}$-vertex trees.
 Choosing the $\Rdegree$ trees to be $\Nvert{i}$-optimal makes the sum of their costs, $\sum_i f(\Nvert{i})$, optimal. \end{proof}

 In subsequent paragraphs we use $f_M(n)$ to denote the {\em maximization} variant and $f_m(n)$ to denote the {\em minimization} variant of $f(n)$, respectively.
 Theorem \ref{thm:ExpeDProj_maximised_by_Snh} characterizes the maxima of $\ExpeDProj$.
-Perhaps not so surprisingly, the only maximum of $\ExpeDProj$ is obtained by $\Snh$. \begin{proof}[Proof of Theorem \ref{thm:ExpeDProj_maximised_by_Snh}] We prove this by induction on $n$ using the formalization of the optimum in Equation \ref{eq:optimal_rooted_trees}.
+Perhaps not so surprisingly, the only maximum of $\ExpeDProj$ is obtained by $\Snh$. \begin{proof}[Proof of Theorem \ref{thm:ExpeDProj_maximised_by_Snh} (stated on page \pageref{thm:ExpeDProj_maximised_by_Snh})] We prove this by induction on $n$ using the formalization of the optimum in Equation \ref{eq:optimal_rooted_trees}.
 The base cases can be easily obtained by an exhaustive enumeration of the (unlabeled) rooted trees of $n$ vertices for some small $n$.
-Indeed, the only tree that maximizes $\ExpeDProj$ is $\Snh$ for all $n\le2$.
+Indeed, the only tree that maximizes $\ExpeDProj$ for $n\le2$ are the one-vertex tree and the two-vertex tree, which are both star trees.